Snakes & Arrows: Songs

 When Peart was recording his drum parts on "Far Cry," Raskulinecz suggested to solo over the "intricate syncopated" part at the beginning and end of the song.
 He later said: "Of course the only answer from a drummer is, 'Yes, of course I can,' but I would never have suggested it".

 "Armor and Sword" has an opening rhythm that Peart attributes to the Buddy Rich tune "Mercy, Mercy, Mercy," which drummer Dave Weckl had adopted on Peart's tribute album Burning for Buddy and on Test for Echo (1996) by Rush.
 It features a sample of sheet metal triggered by Peart on his Roland TD-20 kit.
 The battlefield imagery that had come to Peart while writing its lyrics made him recall a line from "Dover Beach" by English poet Matthew Arnold which excited him due to its synchronicity.
 As a tribute, Peart included a different line from the poem into the lyric: "Confused alarms of struggle and flight."

 "Workin' Them Angels" has Peart shifting between a 3/4 and 4/4 time signature throughout and suggested to have the choruses in 4/4 to take the "lilt" out of the track for a moment.
 The change forced him to become more creative and devise ways of switching between the two rhythms seamlessly.

 "The Larger Bowl" includes Peart playing a real and sampled tambourine.
 The lyrics include several ideas that Peart had in his rhyming dictionary that had various writing forms and sonnets, including the Malay pantun.
 He had not bothered to present it to Lee and Lifeson before until he realised that it may "spark a musical echo," which became the song's fifth verse.

 "Spindrift" has a reprise of its introduction at the end, which Raskulinecz suggested to follow the false ending and encouraged Peart to "go wild" during the fade-out.
+According to drummer and lyricist Neil Peart, the lyrics to "Spindrift" use sea-weather imagery as a metaphor for a lover's quarrel.

 "The Main Monkey Business" is an instrumental that Peart called "a tour-de-force to write, arrange, and perform," which took more time to put together than some of the other songs on the album combined.
 It took Peart three days to learn the drum parts, which included triggered samples of a sleigh bell, güiro, and a whistle slowed down that is used only in the third verse.
 Initially he played the track without a snare drum to create a darker sound which in turn suited its overall atmosphere, but ended up using a piccolo snare during a guitar solo.
 Its title derived from a quote from Lee's mother in a conversation about a cousin of theirs.
 It features samples of a tambourine and ethnic percussion sounds triggered by Peart on his Roland TD-20 kit.
 A mix of the track with just the drums was posted on Peart's website.